Chaudhary Rakesh Singh Chaturvedi: Early life

 Chaturvedi was born on 21 January 1962 in Bhind, Madhya Pradesh.
 He completed his primary education from Bhind before pursuing a Bachelor of Laws (LL.B) from Hamidia College, Barkatullah University, Bhopal and graduated in 1985.
 Further, in 1987, he received a Master of Arts in Sociology from Barkatullah University, Bhopal.

-His father, Chaudhary Dilip Singh Chaturvedi was a Member of Legislative Assembly from BJP representing Bhind constituency following the 1980 election; and as the President of University of Lucknow's Students' Union, 1955–56, he led the Indian delegation to the historic Afro-Asian Students Conference held at Bandung, Indonesia in 1956.
+His father, Chaudhary Dilip Singh Chaturvedi was a Member of Legislative Assembly from Bharatiya Janata Party representing Bhind constituency following the 1980 election; and as the President of University of Lucknow's Students' Union, 1955–56, he led the Indian delegation to the historic Afro-Asian Students Conference held at Bandung, Indonesia in 1956.
 The hereditary title of Chaudhary – recognising the tutelary lordship, was conferred on his great grandfather.

-His younger brother, Chaudhary Mukesh Singh Chaturvedi, is a state Bharatiya Janta Party leader, who represented Mehgaon as a Member of Legislative Assembly in the 14th Madhya Pradesh Legislative Assembly following the 2013 elections.
+His younger brother, Chaudhary Mukesh Singh Chaturvedi, is a state Bharatiya Janata Party leader, who represented Mehgaon as a Member of Legislative Assembly in the 14th Madhya Pradesh Legislative Assembly following the 2013 elections.

 Chaturvedi administers the Chaudhary Dilip Singh Foundation.
 Taking his father's legacy forward, who established the first all-girls school in the division, the foundation runs various educational institutions intending to provide better access to quality education in the Chambal division, with a special effort on education for females up to college level.

 He is married to Manju Chaturvedi of Dholpur, Rajasthan and the couple has a daughter and two sons.

 Political career

 Early years

 Chaturvedi started his political journey in 1979 when he became the President of National Students' Union of India, Bhind.
 He also served as the General Secretary of Indian Youth Congress, Bhind district between 1983 and 1985, and was later elected as the Director of Bhind Marketing Society in 1987.

 He became a Member of the Legislative Assembly as an Indian National Congress representative from Bhind in the 1990 elections to the 9th Madhya Pradesh Legislative Assembly.
-This was the same constituency that his father had won as an MLA in the 1980 elections as a Bharatiya Janta Party candidate, in the same year when the party was formed, to the 7th Madhya Pradesh Legislative Assembly.
+This was the same constituency that his father had won as an MLA in the 1980 elections as a Bharatiya Janata Party candidate, in the same year when the party was formed, to the 7th Madhya Pradesh Legislative Assembly.

 He was President of the District Congress Committee, Bhind between 1995 and 1996.
 Chaturvedi was re-elected as a Member of the Legislative Assembly following the 1996 by-election to the 10th Madhya Pradesh Legislative Assembly.
 After third term re-election to the 11th Madhya Pradesh Legislative Assembly following 1998 elections, Chaturvedi took oath as Cabinet Minister for Urban Development, Housing and Environment portfolio in Chief Minister Digvijaya Singh's cabinet in the Government of Madhya Pradesh.